lorikrell/gamerchic/docs/horror.md

 * Tarot Cards: Pick any of these, so many options
 * Folklore: The Maiden, The Mother, The Crone
-* Ages of Time: Dawn, Zenith, Twilight, Night, Eclipse
+* Symbols of Time: Dawn, Zenith, Twilight, Night, Eclipse
 * Chess Pieces: King, Queen, Abbot, Rook, Pawn

 #### Tarot Cards